 So why did Walker leave the Klan?
 According to Al Look, Walker was outmaneuvered by a fellow member and stripped of the leadership mantle, so he left.
 Goldberg and Daily Sentinel employees interviewed by the Mesa County Oral History Project report that Walker immediately began attacking the Klan in the Daily Sentinel, warning of an organization that preyed on prejudice to incite hatred.
 The Sentinel succeeded in turning public opinion against the Klan, and their membership declined to insubstantial numbers by 1926.

-Did Walter Walker bring the Klan to Grand Junction and lead it?
+Was Walter Walker a member of the Ku Klux Klan?
 Yes.
-Should we condemn him for that act?
+Did Walker bring the Klan to Grand Junction and lead it?
+Most probably.
+If so, should we condemn him for that act?
 Yes.
-What were his motivations in doing so?
+And if so, what were his motivations in doing so?
 I leave that up to the reader to decide.
 To read more about the Klan in Grand Junction and Colorado, check out Goldberg’s book and the Mesa County Oral History Project.